Implementation

 Testing in Sandbox Mode

 By default, Google Pay works in production mode with real payments.
-During development and pre-production testing you can reconfigure Google Pay to work in sandbox mode by placing a special file on your device.
+During development and pre-production testing, you can reconfigure Google Pay to work in sandbox mode by placing a special file on your device.
 Once connected to sandbox, requests will be routed to Google's sandbox environment which connects to the TSP's sandbox environment.

 Working in sandbox mode: Google Pay sandbox mode

-Use adb command to toggle sandbox mode.
+Use the adb command to toggle sandbox mode.
 To turn sandbox mode on, add an empty file and reboot:

 $ adb shell touch /sdcard/Download/android_pay_env_override_sandbox